All Episodes

 Do you think you'd have any sympathy for me?

-What if I said I demand that big oil start refining more jet fuel so the cost comes next?
+What if I said, I demand that big oil start refining more jet fuel so the cost comes next?

-You know what you're gonna say to me, what do you mean?
+You're going to say to me, what do you mean?

-Uh-huh, exactly right.
+Aha, exactly right.

 So there's only so much of it that can be refined with the capacity that we have in this country.

-Haven't built a refinery in 30 years.
+I haven't built a refinery in 30 years.

-The vast majority of it goes to gas and then of folks, let's then talk about of the gasoline that's refined, good old EPA, says that 42 different formulations have to be made for different geographical areas of the country because the environmentalist wackos think that it's going to help with pollution problems, but notice in the face of national disaster, like Hurricane Katrina, notice how easy it was to just suspend those regulations.
+Good old EPA says that 42 different formulations have to be made for different geographical areas of the country because the environmentalist wackos think that it's going to help with pollution problems.

 And did you notice how quickly the distribution problem repaired itself when gasoline refined for Chicago only could be sent to Atlanta or New Jersey or St. Louis?